wanadev/obsidian-api/doc/application-side-api.md

 ## Events

-The application-side API is can send events to the integration.
+The application-side API can send events to the integration.
 This can be done with this simple line of code:

 ```javascript